 How many inputs do you need?
-For most smaller scale productions, you may not require more than one or two.
+For most smaller scale productions, you may not require more than two or three.
 With larger productions, you may need more.

 SDI connections are still preferred by many, even over HDMI, so a console that offers both or just SDI is generally best.
 HDMI connections are great for use with computers, but not necessarily with other devices.